adi-g15/notes/linux/Chapter 9/sheduling_processes_in_future.md

 > Command gives time to run
 >
-> Then we enter the command specifiying the task to perform
+> Then we enter the command specifying the task to perform
 >
 > To end input, hit Ctrl+D (signals EOF or EOT here)

 # cron

-`cron` is a time-based sheduling utility program.
+`cron` is a time-based scheduling utility program.

-Very easy to shedule tasks, by just editing a `crontab` file; There are both system-wide crontab (`/etc/crontab`) files and user-based ones.
+Very easy to schedule tasks, by just editing a `crontab` file; There are both system-wide crontab (`/etc/crontab`) files and user-based ones.

 Typing crontab -e  will open the crontab editor to edit existing jobs or to create new jobs.
 Each line of the crontab file will contain 6 fields